Troubleshoot Your Appliance

 Gas furnace runs for a while then blows cold air.
-Solution: Check your air filter; switch your thermostat to 'off', then back to 'heat' wait a few minutes.
-If the problem continues, call 838-5717 for service.
+Solution: Check your air filter; switch your thermostat to ‘off’, then back to ‘heat’ wait a few minutes.
+If the problem continues, call us today 509.838.5717 for service.

 Clicking noise from furnace with intermittent low to high heat output.
 Solution: Check your air filter.
 An obstructed filter will cause furnace to operate its high limit safety.
 If a clean filter does not resolve the clicking noise, call for service.

-Brief smoke or burning smell coming from furnace.
-Solution: It is a common occurrence to have a brief 'burn-off' at the first use of the heating season.
-If problem persists, shut power off and call for service.
+Brief smoke or burning smell coming from the furnace.
+Solution: It is a common occurrence to have a brief ‘burn-off’ at the first use of the heating season.
+If the problem persists, shut power off and call us today 509.838.5717 for service.

 Air blows indoors but not cooling.
 Outside A/C system is not running (or) is making a buzzing noise.
 Solution: Electrical problem, not user serviceable, call for service.
 Shut off A/C at the thermostat.

 Heat pump is blowing cool air in winter, fan runs all the time.
 Solution: If outdoor temperature is lower than 30 degrees and the outdoor system is running continuously, switch heat pump thermostat to ‘E-heat’.
 (This may be normal operation.)
 Switch system back to ‘heat’ when outdoor temps are higher.
 Monitor heat output.